A song to make you smile:

-A song to make you smile: "Good Day Sunshine" by the Beatles
+A song to make you smile: "I Can See Clearly Now" by Jimmy Cliff

 It's designed to help lift you out of your coronavirus funk.